The Adoption of Blockchain-based Decentralized Exchanges: Equilibrium Trading and Liquidity Provision

-The above proposition indicates that when the price fluctuation $\beta$ is sufficiently large, it is profitable for arbitrageurs to trade in the token not hit by the positive asset shock and exchange it for the other, more valuable token.
-The larger the price fluctuation, the more severe the adverse selection, and the higher the payoff attained from the arbitrage.
-Moreover, the higher the fee charged by the AMM, the higher the trading cost for the arbitrageur, which in turn reduces the arbitrage profit as well as the order size.
+When the prices of two tokens do not co-move, if the realized token price change is sufficiently large, it is profitable for the arbitrageur to exchange the token not hit by the positive price shock for the other more valuable token.
+The larger {the realized price change}, the higher the payoff attained from the arbitrage, and the larger the token value loss for liquidity providers.
+Moreover, the higher the trading fee charged by the AMM, the higher the trading cost for the arbitrageur, which in turn reduces the arbitrage profit and the order size.